Bastardkb/bastardkb.github.io/fw/flashing.md

 To flash your new image, you will need to go through a few steps:

+// TODO link default firmwares

-- compile your own firmware (not covered in this article)
+- compile your own firmware (not covered in this article), or get it from the default BKB firmwares
 - put the keyboard into bootloader mode
 - copy the image to the USB drive
 - (if needed) flash the other hand